archethic-foundation/archethic-node/README.md

 Uniris features:
 - Fast transaction processing (> 1M tps)
-- Lower energy consomption than other blockchain
+- Lower energy consumption than other blockchain
 - Designed with a high level of security (ARCH consensus supporting 90% of maliciousness)
-- Adapative cryptographic algorithms (quantum resistant)
+- Adaptive cryptographic algorithms (quantum resistant)
 - Decentralized Identity and Self Sovereign Identity
 - Smart contract platform powered by a built-in interpreter
 - Strong scalability with geo secured sharding